Parish council (England): Alternative styles

-In England, there are currently nine parishes with city status, all places with long-established Anglican cathedrals: Chichester, Durham, Ely, Hereford, Lichfield, Ripon, Salisbury, Truro and Wells.
+In England, there are currently eight parishes with city status, all places with long-established Anglican cathedrals: Chichester, Ely, Hereford, Lichfield, Ripon, Salisbury, Truro and Wells.
+Despite its name, the City of Durham Parish Council is not a city; Durham's city status is held by charter trustees.

 Following the enactment of the Local Government and Public Involvement in Health Act 2007, a parish council has been able to alternatively style itself as a "village council", "neighbourhood council" or "community council".
 A provision of this Act is that is that civil parishes may now be established in the London boroughs.

 Creation, alteration and abolition of councils

 Since the enactment of the Local Government and Rating Act 1997, district and unitary councils may create a parish council for a new civil parish either through a review or in response to a petition.
 This has led to the creation of new parish councils at an increased rate, especially in large towns and cities which do not have a history of parish governance.

 Since 13 February 2008 the power to create new parishes and parish councils, to alter parish boundaries, to dissolve parish councils and to abolish parishes has been devolved to district, unitary and London Borough councils (collectively known as "principal councils").
 This process is known as a "community governance review".

 Principal councils have the power to make a community governance review at any time for all or part of their district.
 It is envisaged that such reviews will occur at intervals of between 10 and 15 years, and will take into account population changes, the need for well-defined boundaries and the wishes of local inhabitants.
 Reviews may also be triggered by a petition of local government electors for an area.
 A petition is deemed valid where it is signed by a sufficient proportion of the electorate (ranging from 50% in an area with fewer than 500 electors to 10% in one with more than 2,500).
 The sufficient proportion of the electorate necessary in areas with more than 2,500 electors was reduced from 10% to 7.5% under an amendment to the Act made in 2015.

 At the end of the review process, which must be completed within 12 months, the principal council is empowered to issue a reorganisation order setting out the changes.
 This order may: